-- 1 Press R to logon remotely, then press C to select the Config menu. - 2 Use the \uparrow and \downarrow arrow keys to select Signal Generator and press ENTER. - 3 Use the arrow keys to select an option and press the SPACEBAR to cycle through the available settings.
-Refer to Table 23 on page 58 for a list of signal generator option settings. - 4 Press ENTER to activate your choice. - 5 Press R to return to the H2TU-C logon screen.
+- 1 Press R to logon remotely, then press C to select the Config menu. - 2 Use the 1 and 1 arrow keys to select Signal Generator and press ENTER. - 3 Use the arrow keys to select an option and press the SPACEBAR to cycle through the available settings.
+Refer to Table 23 for a list of signal generator option settings. - 4 Press ENTER to activate your choice. - 5 Press R to return to the H2TU-C logon screen.
 You can exit the Signal Generator screen while signal generation is active.